Sunbird-Ed/sunbird-perf-tests/sunbird-platform/device-register/README.md

 **Note**
 - Update `host.csv` file data with correct host details before running the test.
 It can be domain details / Kubernetes Node IPs/ LB IPs/ Direct Service IPs with port details.
 - Update `deviceId.csv` with already registered device Ids.
 These Ids should be unique.
--  Update `ipaddress.csv` file data with IP Address
+-  Update `ipaddress.csv` file data with IP Address.

 ### Test Result